 The New York City Council, Wednesday, passed legislation prohibiting employers from asking job applicants what they were paid at their last job, or relying on that information to make salary offers.
-If signed by the Mayor, as expected, employers will not be able to ask for salary information when checking references either.
+If signed by the Mayor, as expected, employers will not be able to ask for salary information when checking references either, and if you are using a paystub for this, make sure they’re not fake paystubs as these are illegal as well.

 California apartment owners breathed a sigh of relief this morning when the sponsor of a bill to repeal the State’s Costa Hawkins bill was reported to have withdrawn the measure until at least next year.
 Costa Hawkins prevents localities from regulating rents in buildings built since 1995 or regulating vacancy rents generally.